-Not only are the treasures of Krakow obvious on any Poland itinerary, the city has an intangible vibrance that always leaves you wanting more.
+Not only are the treasures of Krakow obvious, the city has an intangible vibrance that always leaves you wanting more.

 Dedicate at least three days to Krakow.
-In addition to a hearty exploration of the city, there’s a handful of vital day trips from Krakow that every traveller to Poland should take.
+In addition to a hearty exploration of the city, there’s a handful of vital day trips that every traveller to Poland should take.

-With only 3 days, you’ll need to make a judgment call or put the pedal to the metal to fit in everything I’ve mentioned here.
-The more time you can stretch out in Krakow, though, the better!
+With only three days, you’ll need to make a judgment call or put the pedal to the metal to fit in everything I’ve mentioned here.
+The more time you can stretch out in Krakow, though, the better.

 Let your love of Krakow blossom in Old Town

-Take time to explore each, especially the Rynek Undergound beneath the Cloth Hall and the interior of St. Mary’s where you’ll find Veit Stoss’s masterful Gothic alterpiece.
+Take time to explore each, especially the Rynek Undergound beneath the Cloth Hall and the interior of St. Mary’s Basilica.
+Within the chuch, you’ll find Veit Stoss’s masterful Gothic alterpiece.

 Descend into the mysterious caverns of Wieliczka Salt Mine

-Most impressive on the tour is the Chapel of St. Kinga, an otherworldly church whose every decoration and adornment is painstakingly carved from salt.
+Most impressive on the tour is the Chapel of St. Kinga.
+In this otherworldly church, every decoration and adornment is painstakingly carved from salt.